NamkiuZhang/Deliverable5/README.md

 Q3.
 Be passive when just looking the user’s information
     		Be active when modify user’s information

 Q4.
 Business value lost: data loss, unauthorized access.
-Unauthorized user can login in this system, get some user's informaion and edit other users information
+Unauthorized user can login in this system, get some user's information and edit other users information

 Q5.Possible Solution: